 Ben-Gurion’s Tomb National Park is located near Sde Boker and Midreshet Ben-Gurion, also known as Midreshet Sde Boker.
 It is also situated near the entrance to Ein Avdat National Park.

 The preferred way to reach Ben-Gurion’s Tomb National Park is by car.
-Enter “Ben-Gurion’s Tomb” into Waze, Google Maps, or another Navigation app if you drive there.
+If you drive there, enter “Ben-Gurion’s Tomb” into Waze, Google Maps, or another Navigation app.

 Reaching this national park by public transport is inconvenient.
 For example, here are directions from Tel Aviv to Ben-Gurion’s Tomb.
 As you can see, you will need at least two buses and a train to reach this place.
 Thus, I would suggest driving there.
 If you do not have a car, then you can rent one.
 Here is a link to rentalcars.com, where you can check the prices.

 You can click on this Moovit link and set the starting point to get updated public transport directions.